Cook a very simple Creamy Fettucini Alfredo

 - 3 tablespoons butter

 - ¼ cup Parmigiano Reggiano or Pecorino Romano

 - 1Bring 5 quarts of water to a rolling boil in an 8 quart pot.Advertisement

-- 2Add salt to the pot, and then add the pasta.Stir to prevent the pasta from sticking.Advertisement
+- 2Stir to prevent the pasta from sticking.Add salt to the pot, and then add the pasta.Advertisement

 - 3Cook the pasta following package directions until al dente.